mat-docs/SECU4.Site/docs/open_streaming_architecture/bridge_service/index.md

 Restart ADS once the setting is applied.

+Once the data is published on Kafka, users can use the Stream API to consume the data.
+For more information, please refer to the [Stream API Sample code](https://github.com/mat-docs/MA.Streaming.Api.UsageSample)

 !!! note
     Currently, ADS will launch the Bridge Service in a separate command prompt for ease of testing/validation and diagnostics.